Great-Sun-Group/credex-core/README.md

 ## License

 You are welcome to explore, experiment with, and build upon this work within the purposes and exclusions below.
-If you fork this project or create something new based on this codebase this license will automatically apply to all such work.
+If you fork this project or create something new based on this codebase, this license will automatically apply to all such work.

 ### Development and testing of apps connecting to the credex-core API